 - Feature and service availability

-Kids love smartphones—but what if your child accidentally erases your phone or emails everyone in your address book while playing?
-No such worries with Kid's Corner, a place on your phone where your child can play with the games, apps, music, and videos you add there, but can't get to the rest of your stuff.
+Kids love smartphones – but what if your child accidentally erases your phone or emails everyone in your address book while playing?
+No such worries with Kid's Corner, a place on your phone where your child can play with the games, apps, music and videos that you add there, but can't get to the rest of your stuff.

 To set up Kid's Corner

-To add content to Kid's Corner, tap Games, Music, Videos, or Apps, select the items you want to add, and then tap Done .
+To add content to Kid's Corner, tap Games, Music, Videos or Apps, select the items you want to add, then tap Done .

 Tap Finish to leave setup and open Kid's Corner.